Master Effective Decision-Making with the DARE Model: A Guide and Template

 • Execution Stakeholders

-The DARE Model is typically used by the decision makers responsible for making the final decision.
+Decision-makers typically use the model to make the final decision.
 Advisors provide expert opinions and recommendations.
 Recommenders gather and analyze data.
 Execution Stakeholders are responsible for implementing the decision and ensuring its successful outcome.

 How to use the DARE decision-making model?